-A data poisoning AI attack can throw off the entire website and corrupt all your effort.
+A data-poisoning AI attack can throw off the entire website and corrupt all your efforts.
 The poisoning attacks can cause considerable damage with minimal effort by the attacker.
 On the other hand, they are complicated to fix and recover from for the attacked business.

 How To Prevent and Recover from AI Attacks?

-These AI attacks are unpredictable and terrifying but you can prevent and recover with quick actions.
-Understanding and training employees about the possible AI attacks is a step closer to being cyber safe and protecting the business.
+These AI attacks are unpredictable and can infiltrate cyber security.
+They are terrifying, but you can prevent them and recover with quick actions.
+Understanding and training employees about possible AI attacks is a step closer to being cyber-safe and protecting the business.

-One of the best things a business can do is, invest in high-quality cyber security software.
+One of the best things a business can do is, invest in high-quality cybersecurity software.
 A good cyber security program will identify the cyber-attack as soon as possible and take action to eliminate it.
 Hence, businesses should download it on every device connected to the company server.
 However, do not just buy the first software you see or hear about.
-Conduct research to understand which software is the best and up to date because it will be worth the cost in the long run.
+Conduct research to understand which software is the best and most up-to-date because it will be worth the cost in the long run.